rroshanroy/Firewall-Prolog/README.md

 # Firewall-Prolog
-This is my end-semester project for the course Logic in Computer Science.
+This is my end-semester project for the course Logic in Computer Science at BITS Pilani.